Who Does the AZ Board of Nursing Regulate?

 - Nurse Practitioner

 Arizona State Board of Nursing

-The 5-Year Plan of the Arizona Board of Nursing includes:
+The 5-Year Plan of the Arizona Board of Nursing includes the following:

-- Assure governance framework supports the Board’s mission and vision
+- Assure the governance framework supports the Board’s mission and vision.

-- License/certify only qualified nurses and nursing assistants that assures public safety
+- License/certify only qualified nurses and nursing assistants that assure public safety.

-- Investigate unsafe or incompetent nurses and licensed/certified nursing assistants; remediate or remove from practice
+- Investigate unsafe or incompetent nurses and licensed/certified nursing assistants; remediate or remove them from practice.

-- Ensure nursing regulations are up-to-date and reflect state of the art & science of practice.
+- Ensure nursing regulations are up-to-date and reflect a state-of-the-art & science of practice.

 AZ Meeting Minutes

-A great to learn more about the Board is to review the old Board Meeting Minutes.
-The Minutes can go into detail about the regulation of nurses by the Arizona State Board of Nursing and what each committee does as well.
-Meetings can delve into the Nurse Practice Act, license verification, information about board policy, statutes, nursing programs and advisory opinions.
+Reviewing the old Board Meeting Minutes is a great way to learn more about the Board.
+The Minutes can detail the regulation of nurses by the Arizona State Board of Nursing and what each committee does.
+Meetings can include the Nurse Practice Act, license verification, information about board policy, statutes, nursing programs, and advisory opinions.